containers/podman-desktop/website/docs/extensions/developing/index.md

 #### Procedure

-1. To start Podman Desktop with your extension loaded, run the following from your clone of the Podman Desktop repo:
+To start Podman Desktop with your extension loaded, run the following from your clone of the Podman Desktop repo:

 ```shell
 yarn watch --extension-folder /path/to/your/extension
 ```

+If you have a webview created, debugging / accessing the the console of the extension can be done by:

+1. Clicking on the extension icon in the sidebar.
+2. Right-click and select **Open Devtools of the webview**.

 ## Expanding your extension